Techweb13 April 2019

 This feature is particularly useful on mobile where space is limited.
-You'll notice that when the text wraps tightly to the image, not only does it look more pleasing but the text is a few lines shorter.
+You'll notice that as the text wraps tightly to the image, not only does it look more pleasing but the text is a line or two shorter.

 On a mobile screen with several of these, this will help us to prevent the page from becoming too long and therefore save a lot of scrolling.

 Speaking of mobile and responsive design, because we've specified the points as percentages rather than pixels, the wrapping points will perfectly scale when the image does.

 However, if you relatively position the image like I've done - I set a negative left margin to pull the image off the screen - the wrapping points don't appear to move quite in-line with it.

 This means that if we were to reposition the image for mobile, we would have to work out all the points again.

 Creating the points seems like a nightmare?
 Firefox developer tools has a handy polygon editor built in!
 Just copy and paste the resulting coordinates into your CSS file.